-Glossary of Photography Terms for all users
+Glossary of Photography Terms for all photo and video users

 Here is a listing of some of the terms used in this site as well as others that you might come across.
-Throughout the lessons, as new terms are introduced, they will have a tooltip and link to the term in this glossary.
+Throughout the lessons, as new words are introduced, they will have a tooltip and link to the term in this glossary.

 - 16:916:9 is a common aspect ratio used in video.
 It refers to the proportions of 16 units across to 9 units high.
 Video formats such as 1080 (1920x1080) or 720 (1280x720) are both common examples of the 16:9 aspect ratio used for video production.
 16:9 is considered a wide screen movie format.